JoseSunoj/Diss22-IaC/README.md

 ## Terraform

-The terraform script can do provisioning of a private GKEcluster with Istio service mesh, Argo CD, and the Microservices Application.
+The terraform script can do provisioning of a private GKE cluster with Istio service mesh, Argo CD, and the Microservices Application.

 ## Terraform Cloud